Iceberg REST Gateway (Floecat)¶

 - Register IO scope:

-POST /v1/{prefix}/namespaces/{namespace}/registernow treats FileIO properties as request-scoped connector config.
-Runtime/global storage wiring (floecat.storage.aws.*) is no longer required for register flows.
+POST /v1/{prefix}/namespaces/{namespace}/registertreats FileIO properties as request-scoped connector config.
 Use the register payloadpropertiesforio-impl,s3.endpoint,s3.region,s3.access-key-id,s3.secret-access-key,s3.path-style-access, etc. when non-default storage wiring is needed (for example LocalStack).
-Request-supplied FileIO properties are merged over gateway defaults fromfloecat.gateway.storage-credential.properties.*. - Registered Iceberg connectors: tables registered or committed through the gateway are now
+Request-supplied FileIO properties are merged over any non-secret gateway defaults such as endpoint/path-style settings.
+These are request-scoped import credentials for register-time server-side reads.
+They are not persisted as storage-authority credentials and are not vended back to REST clients. - Register overwrite semantics:

-wired back to Floecat as ordinary
+back to Floecat as gateway-managed REST connectors tagged with

 /transactions/commitbackend transaction; request validation rejects duplicate table identifiers. - Reconciliation freshness: stats and other connector-derived state are eventually refreshed by scheduled reconciliation after the commit has already succeeded.